 Unfortunately, It's Exactly Like the First Time

-Wal-Mart exclusive releases are a funny thing: the concept alone is absurd.
+Wal-Mart exclusive releases are a funny thing, to say nothing of their conceptual absurdity.
 As successful as the nationwide mega-store is, releasing one’s album solely through that outlet seems a strange way to sell a record.
 The album will no doubt sell; the store’s low-price guarantee, after all, is just so darn hard to resist.
-Still, there are plenty of other stores that could sell the album just as well.
+Still, there are plenty of other stores that could sell the record just as well.
 It isn’t as if the exclusivity of the Wal-Mart deal gives the album prestige of any sort – panache is a word that no one on earth would ascribe to the retailer.
 However, people still continue to do it.
 The most notable recent example would be the Eagles’ most recent LP, 2007’s Long Road Out of Eden.
 The album did end up moving over seven million copies (it seems that one Lebowski’s vitriol toward the band is wasted on the public), so it seems that the deal was far from a failure, even though the album’s exclusivity ended up giving way to having the album put on iTunes.

 Maybe it’s fate that the success of the Wal-Mart model and Foreigner’s 35th anniversary align.
 The former is a symbol of how fiscal conservatism can move product; the latter is, in reality, a meaningless date that has no particular significance in the history of contemporary rock music.
 Nonetheless, fate’s power would not relent, and as a result these two forces have teamed up and have given us Feels Like the First Time, a two-CD set comprised of acoustic covers of older material and digitally remastered tracks of, you guessed it, older material.
 Never has a title been such an apt summation of an entire double-disc record.